microsoft/cppwinrt/README.md

 * Open a dev command prompt pointing at the root of the repo.
 * Open the `cppwinrt.sln` solution.
+* Choose a configuration (x64, x86, Release, Debug) and build projects as needed.

+If you are working on an ARM64 or ARM specific issue from an x64 or x86 host, you will need to instead:

+* Open the `cppwinrt.sln` solution
-* Rebuild the x64 Release configuration of the `cppwinrt` project only.
-Do not attempt to build anything else just yet.
+* Build the x86 version of the "cppwinrt" project first
-* Run `build_projection.cmd` in the dev command prompt.
-* Switch to the x64 Debug configuration in Visual Studio and build all projects as needed.
+* Switch to your preferred configuration and build the test binaries and run them in your test environment

 ## Comparing Outputs